Sage-Bionetworks/sage-monorepo/docs/faq.md

 ```

 The root filesystem (/) is indeed full.
 The command below lists the folders starting from the
-largest.
-Make sure to run this command as root, otherwise only the folders visible to the user will
+largest one.
+Make sure to run this command as root, otherwise only the folders visible to the user
-be taken into account.
+will be taken into account.

 ```console
 [ec2-user@ip-10-41-30-136 ~]$ sudo du -aBM / 2>/dev/null | sort -nr | head -n 50 | more